2nd Year

 • Elements and techniques of nouveau cirque

-The "recitative" develops in Baroque music to give rise to narrative and dialogic elements with a simple accompaniment, made with few instruments, while the "arias" were entrusted with the feelings of the characters.
-This juxtaposition is based on the whole production of Italian opera, both in comic and serious production.
-We find the same juxtaposition, many years later, in the score of the most famous theatrical and cinematographic musicals.
-A particular use of musical score recitation is the one elaborated by Bertolt Brecht and Kurt Weill, starting from recitatives in Wagner's works and from the tradition of German lieder.
+The "recitative" develops in baroque music to create narrative and dialogic elements with a simple accompaniment, performed with a few instruments, while the "arias" conveyed the characters' emotions.
+This juxtaposition forms the basis of all Italian opera production, both comic and serious.
+The same juxtaposition is found, many years later, in the scores of the most famous theatrical and film musicals.
+A particular use of acting on musical scores is that developed by Bertolt Brecht and Kurt Weill starting from the recitatives in Wagner's works and from the tradition of German lieder.

 • Syllabic declamation

-• Melodic course corresponding to the frequency of the spoken language
+• Melodic course corresponding to the cadence of spoken language

 • The "legato"

-• Phonation and acting techniques on musical score
+• Techniques of phonation and acting on musical scores

 • Recitatives in the operatic repertoire